Probabilistic deconstruction of a theory of gravity, Part II: curved space: Quantum stochastic process in AdS JT gravity

 The holographic limit was called the Schwarzian limit in \cite{KiSuh18} but in retrospect was mislabeled, as a Schwarzian action describes the particle in this limit, but only at long time scales.
 The actual dynamical regime described by the Schwarzian, consisting of the quantum system in the holographic limit \textit{and} at long time scales, will be important to us for the following reason.

 It turns out that the propagators or two-point functions of the boundary particle have a closed-form expansion in the holographic limit \eqref{hollim}, in large $\ga$, only in two dynamical regimes associated with distinct asymptotic geometries obtained from $\tAdS_2$.
 See Figure \ref{fig: zoom}.
-One is the regime at short time scales, in which the particle sees flat space.
-The other is at long time scales, in which the particle sees the asymptotic geometry near a boundary of $\tAdS_2$.
+One is the regime at short time scales (corresponding to $T_b\ll 1$, or bare proper times much smaller than AdS radius) in which the particle sees flat space.
+The other is at long time scales or $T_b \gg 1$, in which the particle sees the asymptotic geometry near a boundary of $\tAdS_2$.
 In \cite{Suh21}, the quantum stochastic process induced by the dynamics at short time scales was analyzed from which we derived Einstein's equations of JT gravity in flat space.
 To see the cosmological constant, we must include corrections to the asymptotic process at short time scales, but we only regain analytic control of the dynamics at time scales much longer than the AdS radius, \ie in the Schwarzian regime.

 Fortunately, the fact that proper times in the boundary quantum system are renormalized as in \eqref{renorm} saves us.
 That is, the generator equation \eqref{qgeneq} involves taking renormalized (proper) times to zero, and we can go to short renormalized times $T =T_b/\ga \ll 1$ while staying at long time scales $1 \ll T_b$, then interpolate to vanishing renormalized times $T \to 0$.
 This interpolation from long time scales corresponds to letting target points of the position observable approach each other in the asymptotic near-boundary geometry of $\tAdS_2$, effective in the Schwarzian regime.
 See Figure \ref{fig: asymg}.
 We will show that utilizing the geometry and dynamics of the quantum system in the Schwarzian regime as such, we can recover Einstein's equations of JT gravity in anti-de Sitter space with negative cosmological constant.